 Proteome Factory offers N-terminal sequencing for proteins and peptides.
 The samples can either be lyophilized, in solution or blotted on to PVDF membrane.
 Depending on sample amount, amino acid sequence and customer’s needs 5 to about 40 amino acid residues can be N-terminally sequenced.

 Information about prices and sample requirements for N-terminal sequencing of proteins and peptides are shown here: N-terminal sequencing

 Our N-terminal Edman amino acid sequencing sample submission form can be downloaded here .

 Internal protein sequencing Internal sequencing of proteins is performed after enzymatic or chemical protein cleavage and reverse phase separation and fractionation of the generated peptides followed by N-terminal peptide sequencing.

 Internal protein sequencing is offered as fee-for-service.
 Protein samples can either be lyophilized, in solution, in gel bands or blotted on PVDF membrane.
 The internal sequence analysis provides high-valued information for sequence analysis and characterization of complete proteins.
 In addition it is often performed if sequence information of N-terminally blocked proteins are required.

-The combination of N-terminal sequencing and MSMS analyses using nanoLC-ESI-MSMS and/or MALDI-TOFTOF-MS has shown significant advantages in characterization of post-translational modifications and, especially, in sequence analysis of complete proteins which have an unknown amino acid sequence.
+The combination of N-terminal sequencing and MSMS analyses using nanoLC-ESI-MSMS has shown significant advantages in characterization of post-translational modifications and, especially, in sequence analysis of complete proteins which have an unknown amino acid sequence.